jorgegil/osm-pg-etl/osm-pg-etl.md

 Then we need to explore the contents of the tags, focusing on highways.
 The best is to summarise, tags, values and counts in tables.

 ## Creating a graph table
-TODO: undirected and directed graph

 TODO: rebuild road geometry topologically by interesection nodes

+TODO: undirected and directed graph (see https://wiki.openstreetmap.org/wiki/Key:oneway)

 Finally, we need to create a graph table, i.e. a table where the first and last node of the link are in separate attributes.
 We should include additional attributes necessary for analysis and visualisation.